-Being a part of the program is not only about your relationship with your mentor.
+During the program, we will try to connect you with each other online.
+Being part of the program is not only about your relationship with your mentor.
 It is also about expanding your network among other students and professionals, and that is why our events will always include time to for you invest in building new relations.
-As part of the Conflux network, you will also be added to a LinkedIn group with all participating mentors and mentees, so you can reach out to the people you meet.
+As part of the Conflux network, you will also be added to a Linkedin or Teams group with all participating mentors and mentees, so you can reach out to the people you meet.